Skip to main content

 Accumulate Function

-This is another further abstraction of the sum and product functions as above that represents (right-to-left, thus possibly noncommutative) binary operations, e.g. matrix multiplication.
+This is another further abstraction of the sum and product functions as above that represents (right-to-left or fold right, thus possibly noncommutative) binary operations, e.g. matrix multiplication.

 This function, which is called accumulate here, can be mathematically described like so, with \oplus denoting the combiner function parameter